 Dear Friends of Fuller’s,

 On behalf of all of us in the Fuller’s Family, I’d like to thank you again for your custom.
-We are so proud of our pubs and the amazing people that work in them and, as we face some continued tough times, we really value your support.
+We are so proud of our pubs and the amazing people that work in them and we really value your support.

 We hope to see you soon – and until then, stay safe, stay well and stay positive.

 At Fuller’s, the safety and wellbeing of our teams and our customers is paramount – and we are doing everything we can to give you a great Fuller’s experience, while ensuring we uphold and exceed the guidelines on operating safely.